-Earlier this year, your humble Analog Attorney columnist and a capable colleague launched a new website and business: All American Whiskey.
+A couple of years back, your humble Analog Attorney columnist and a capable colleague launched a new website magazine: All American Whiskey.
 Our purpose is to publish top-shelf writing about the culture of American whiskey.
 Not reviews, because how you experience the flavor of a whiskey is purely subjective and tasting notes never really make sense.
 There are 86 other whiskey websites doing reviews; also, see the previous sentence about subjectivity.
 We are storytellers.
 Our goal is to tell the stories of the people making the whiskey, from the entrepreneurs with the necessary craziness to launch a distillery, to the master craftsmen who develop unique flavor profiles, to the people pouring you a shot in a bar.
 Their stories are what makes the whiskey good.

-The distilleries listed above — and a few more — are all in the annual gift guide curated by All American Whiskey (and yours truly).
-We’ve developed a little bit of a relationship with these folks, and some have graciously offered a discount for our readers.
-Clicking on this link will take you to a page where you can opt-in to join All American Whiskey (we swear you’ll love it) and get the gift guide delivered to your inbox.
+The distilleries referenced above — and a few more — are all in the gift guide curated by All American Whiskey (and yours truly) in collaboration with Big Thirst.
+We’ve developed a little bit of a relationship with these folks, and they have graciously offered a discount code for our readers.

 And please do check out the All American Whiskey website and newsletter.

 Editor’s note: Neither the author, All American Whiskey, nor Attorney at Work is being compensated by the companies listed.
 Enjoy your celebrations, and please drink responsibly.

 - Attorney at Work’s Ultimate Guide to Lawyer Gifts is updated annually with books, novelty items and more.

 - For the analog-leaning lawyer, check out Analog Attorney’s gift guide — no batteries required.

 Image © iStockPhoto.com